ViralTexts/gtr-clusters/clusters/sn84026259-1872-03-21-Insignificant-Earth-Reclus.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-, one quart hard
-cider.
-Dose, one wineglassful four time:
-a day.
-Invest your spare cash in first-elasi
-Railroad Bonds, paying you good inter
-est, write to Charles W. Hassler, No
-7, Wall street, New York.
-A telegram from Calcutta states thai
-Deputy Inspectors Cowan and Forsytl
-have been removed from office because
-they executed Kookah rebels after receiving
-orders to the contrary.
-If you desire rosy cheeks and a com
-plexion fair and tree from Pimples
-Blotches, and Eruptions, purify youi
-blood by taking Dr. Pierce&#x27;s Goldci
-? .
-TJ1 _ If.

-.Medical .Discovery. n nus 110 equai ioj
-this purpose.
-59f
 Insignificance of the Earth.?
 M.
 Reclus, a celebrated astronomical writer,
 says this earth is the lowest in rani